visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 * `true`: Indicates that the data contains at least one h3 index which represents a pentagon.
 * `false`: Indicates that all h3 indices in the data represent hexagons.
 * `null`: Indicates that it's unknown whether all h3 indices represent hexagons.
-In such case `hasPentagon` property will be calculated for resolution 0.
+In such case `hasPentagon` property will be calculated.

 ##### `coverage` (Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")